Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

     "minSuccessRateOverPast24Hours":94.0,
     "minSuccessRateOverPastHour":94.0,
     "minTotalCountOverPast24Hours":50,
-    "minTotalCountOverPastHour":3
-}
+    "minTotalCountOverPastHour":3,
+    "errorCodesToExclude": [""] // Optional and only supported in prevalidation alerts }
 ```

-<a name="create-regression-configuration-1-what-is-severity-1"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-severity-1"></a>
 #### What is severity?

 This is the severity value that an IcM alert would have when an alert is fired.

-<a name="create-regression-configuration-1-what-is-bladename"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-bladename"></a>
 #### What is bladeName?

 The list of the create blade name.

-<a name="create-regression-configuration-1-what-is-minsuccessrateoverpast24hours"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-minsuccessrateoverpast24hours"></a>
 #### What is minSuccessRateOverPast24Hours?

-This is the minimum create blade success rate over the past 24 hours.
+This is the minimum create blade success rate or the create prevalidation success rate over the past 24 hours.

-<a name="create-regression-configuration-1-what-is-minsuccessrateoverpasthour"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-minsuccessrateoverpasthour"></a>
 #### What is minSuccessRateOverPastHour?

-This is the minimum create blade success rate over the past hour.
+This is the minimum create blade success rate or the create prevalidation success rate over the past hour.

-<a name="create-regression-configuration-1-what-is-mintotalcountoverpast24hours"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-mintotalcountoverpast24hours"></a>
 #### What is minTotalCountOverPast24Hours?

-This is the minimum number of create that gets kicked off over the past 24 hours.
+This is the minimum number of creates or create prevalidations that get kicked off over the past 24 hours.

-<a name="create-regression-configuration-1-what-is-mintotalcountoverpasthour"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-mintotalcountoverpasthour"></a>
 #### What is minTotalCountOverPastHour?

-This is the minimum number of create that gets kicked off over the past hour.
+This is the minimum number of creates or create prevalidations that get kicked off over the past hour.

+<a name="create-prevalidation-and-regression-configuration-1-what-is-errorcodestoexclude"></a>
+#### What is errorCodesToExclude?

+The optional list of create prevalidation error codes which need to be excluded while evaluating the alert.
+This is only supported for prevalidation alerts.

+<a name="create-prevalidation-and-regression-configuration-1-is-national-cloud-supported"></a>
+#### Is National Cloud Supported?

+1. For regressions, the alert is available in all clouds including national clouds.
+2. For prevalidations, the alert is only available in public cloud.

-<a name="create-regression-how-often-do-create-alerts-run"></a>
+<a name="create-prevalidation-and-regression-how-often-do-create-alerts-run"></a>
 ### How often do create alerts run?

-Every 60 minutes, we get create success rate and create total count for the last 60 minutes and the last 24 hours.
+Every 60 minutes, we get create or prevalidation success rate and create or prevalidation total count for the last 60 minutes and the last 24 hours.
 Alerts will only trigger when the following criteria are met.

-1. Hourly create success rate is below {minSuccessRateOverPastHour} and hourly create total count is above {minTotalCountOverPastHour}
+1. Hourly create or prevalidation success rate is below {minSuccessRateOverPastHour} and hourly create or prevalidation total count is above {minTotalCountOverPastHour}
-1. 24-hour create success rate is below {minSuccessRateOverPast24Hours} and 24-hour create total count is above {minTotalCountOverPast24Hours}
+1. 24-hour create or prevalidation success rate is below {minSuccessRateOverPast24Hours} and 24-hour create or prevalidation total count is above {minTotalCountOverPast24Hours}

 <a name="performance"></a>
 ## Performance